 - The fragrance of Argan tree essential oil has been used since ancient times as a powerful oil to promote introspection.

 - Eucalyptus essential oil is found in many herbal stores to treat breathing difficulties, we recommend using in the room where you are meditating.
+Eucalyptus it’s also good for the hair.

 - There are quite a few studies reporting the properties of Lavender essential oil, a compound that brings benefits linked to body relaxation and deep meditation.